-“Bard Core Curriculum: Reading into Shakespeare” is a professional learning seminar exclusively for CPS high school and upper middle school English, Special Education, and ESL teachers.
+“Bard Core Curriculum: Reading into Shakespeare” is a professional learning seminar, exclusively for CPS high school and middle school English, Diverse Learning, and ELL teachers.
 Over the course of eight workshops during the summer and academic year, Bard Core introduces drama-based, literacy-focused strategies for actively engaging students with challenging texts, such as Shakespeare, poetry, and contemporary plays.
 Bard Core is free, and participating teachers earn PDH and two Lane Credits.
-The 2023/24 school year will mark the program’s seventeenth year, with more than 350 teachers in 95 high schools across the city having completed the program.
+The 2023/24 school year will mark the program’s twentieth year, with more than 400 teachers in 100 schools across the city having completed the program.

 Teachers who complete Bard Core are invited back each year to participate in a group that teachers themselves dubbed, “Hard Core Bard Core,” our continuing professional development initiative exclusively for Bard Core alumni.
 Hard Core Bard Core provides our teachers unparalleled access to nationally recognized experts in the field, as well as peer-based learning forums that continue to develop their classroom practice.